mkmksto/svelte_text_twist/README.md

 - SCORE tracker
 - ROUND tracker
 - Intersection observer that limits the num of words if the subwords intersect with the border of the card
+- check the tempSettings store thing, might not be nec. anymore